pbutler/emailviewer/README.md

 -------

-Requires a newish version of django go into the emailviewer directory and run `./manage.py runserver` Then browse [http://localhost:8000/viz](http://localhost:8000/viz).
+Requires a newish version of django

+go into the emailviewer directory and run `./manage.py runserver` Then browse [http://localhost:8000/viz](http://localhost:8000/viz).

 mbox files should be place in the data folder.

+The important code is in `emailviewer/viz/views.py` and `emailviewer/viz/templates/viz/network.html`.